- Prep time 10 minutes

 This is my mother’s recipe.
 She’s a stickler for details, which plays to her advantage when it comes to baking.
 Her cut-out cookies are always the thinnest and prettiest and have the most restrained amount of decoration.
-Contrary to the plump and pale versions you often see, cut-out cookies should be very thin with browned edges, so they’re crisp and nutty! - Amanda - amanda
+Contrary to the plump and pale versions you often see, cut-out cookies should be very thin with browned edges, so they’re crisp and nutty!

-- A day before baking the cookies: in a stand mixer fitted with a paddle attachment (or by hand, in a bowl with a wooden spoon), cream together the butter and sugar.
-Add the eggs one by one, mixing after each addition, then the vanilla.
-Gradually work in the flour until a dough forms.
-Wrap the dough in waxed paper or plastic wrap and refrigerate overnight.
+- A day before baking the cookies: In a stand mixer fitted with the paddle attachment (or by hand, in a large bowl with a wooden spoon), mix the butter and sugar until smooth and creamy, about 3 minutes.
+Add the eggs one by one, mixing until incorporated after each addition, then mix in the vanilla and salt.
+Gradually work in the flour and mix just until incorporated; avoid overmixing.
+Divide the dough into halves and shape each dough into a disk.
+Wrap in plastic wrap and refrigerate overnight.

 - Generously flour your work surface.
-Lay down the dough.
-Flour again.
-Roll the dough into a large circle, about ⅛-inch thick—and no thicker!
+Turn out the dough, then flour again.
+Roll the dough about ⅛ inch thick—and no thicker!
 Use cookie cutters to cut into shapes.
 It helps to dip the cutters into flour between every 2 cookies; this will prevent sticking.
-Place the cookies on ungreased baking sheets.
-Brush with the egg wash and decorate with chopped nuts, sanding sugar, or diced citron—whatever you like!
+Place the cookies on parchment-lined baking sheets about 1 inch apart.
+Brush with a bit of water and decorate with chopped nuts, sanding sugar, or diced citron, whatever you like!

-- Bake the cookies until they are lightly browned on the edges, 8 to 10 minutes -- I like to turn the baking sheet 180 degrees after 5 minutes to help them bake evenly.
-Transfer to a rack and let cool completely.
-(Repeat with the rest of the dough.)
+- Bake the cookies for 8 to 10 minutes, until lightly browned on the edges; I like to turn the baking sheet 180 degrees after 5 minutes to help them bake evenly.
+Transfer to a wire rack and let cool.
+Repeat with the remaining dough.
 Place the cookies in a tin or storage container with a tight lid and let age 1 to 2 weeks to bring out the flavor.
 (I have eaten them at Easter, 4 months later, and they were still delicious.)